 Not sure if you live in an evacuation zone?
 Contact Broward County Emergency Management Division at 954.831.3900.

-Attend a Hurricane Preparedness Event: Information Here.
+Hurricane Preparedness Information Here.

 Now is the time to prepare for hurricane season!
 As a member of your family, your pet needs to be included in your hurricane plan.
 Your plan should include what you will need to have on hand for your pet in case of an emergency, and where your pet will go if you have to evacuate your home.
 By planning in advance, you will be calmer and better prepared when the storm approaches.